pdfshift/www.pdfshift.io/content/guides/convert-html-to-pdf-with-ruby.md

 ---
-title: Convert any HTML to PDF using Ruby
+title: "PDFShift Guide: Convert HTML to PDF Using Ruby"
-description: A guide to get started in converting your HTML documents or URLs to PDF using PDFShift and Ruby.
+description: With PDFShift, you can convert any HTML to PDF using Ruby.
+Learn more about our Ruby API including general documentation, easy installation, and usage.
 language: ruby
 logo: ruby.svg
 ---